MERT-CKR/Sky-Instrument-Player/README.md

-* If you copy your Sheets into `New Sheets` folder and you can't find Original files.
-Then you can find them at the folder named `Raw Sheets`

-* If there is no folder named `New Sheets` or `Raw Sheets` it will be automatically created when you run the application.

-* It is not recommended to add too many files at once.
-Also, if the files you put in the `New Sheets` folder contain Japanese or other language characters, it may give an error.
-If you remove these characters and try again, it should work.

 * The `Sheets` folder contains the music in the list.
 If you wish, you can rename or remove them.

 ---
 ### Didn't you find what you were looking for?
-* working on a Wiki For `Auto-Instrument Player`
 * Reach me on Discord: luvica0
-### Note from developer
-* I simplified the note system, increased performance and added many new features, but unfortunately these failed the testing phase because the game has problems when pressing several keys at the same time.
-Maybe I will add a mouse click mode in the future, and this can also be compiled on mobile.
-I plan to stop developing this for now.